 Ask yourself if it is the right time to start a solo practice

-Get my point?
-There will always be excuses not to make the jump and that is perfectly okay.
-If your gut is not saying that you have to do this, risks be damned, then you probably won’t have the passion to turn this into a real business when you run into obstacle, after obstacle, after obstacle.
-And that’s what running any small business is: Having the determination to find the answer to a million small problems that arise every single day, while focusing on the bigger pictures of revenue, profit, growth.
+But if your gut is saying that you have to do this, risks be damned, then you’ll probably have the passion to turn this into a real business when you run into obstacle, after obstacle, after obstacle.

 With all that said, there are some times that are terrible to launch a new venture.
-Yes, if you have significant medical bills, a new baby, or some other major life event going on right now that will take your time, attention, and money away from your business, then it is a terrible time to go solo and you should probably postpone it for a salaried gig somewhere else.
+Yes, if you have significant medical bills, a new baby, or some other major life event happening, then you should postpone for now.

 Consider an alternative legal career